zspann/cssi-prework-string-lab/README.md

 Percy could have saved a lot of time by using the magic of programming to automate this task.
 Help Ron get these invitations printed quickly so he can spend more time playing Quidditch.

+To run the tests, just type `python invitation_test.py` into the terminal.

 ## Challenge 1 - String Interpolation:
 In `invitation.py` create a function `weasley_invitation()` that accepts 4 parameters, the name, the day of the week, the date and the month.
 This function will use string interpolation to customize the invitation for Ron and any other future Weasleys.